New Humanistic Pole

 Studio Architetti Mar Srl and Arch.
 G. Galeazzo

-After almost 20 years of disuse, the complex “ex Ospedale Geriatrico” (former Geriatric Hospital), whose oldest parts belong to the second half of the 19th century houses, starting from the academic year 2019/2020, the departments of the New Humanistic Pole of the University of Padua.
+After almost 20 years of disuse, thanks to important works of renovation, since the beginning of the 2019/2020 academic year the complex “Ex Geriatrico” (former geriatric hospital) , whose oldest parts belong to the second half of 19th century, has been housing the departments of the New Humanistic Pole of Padua University.

-The intervention involved the demolition of some buildings and the construction of new ones, the recovery of the nineteenth-century structures and of the main body facing Via Vendramini.
+The intervention of renovation, aimed at the realization of a real new universitary campus, involved the demolition of the most recent buildings of the geriatric hospital, the construction of new ones, the full recovery of the nineteenth-century structures and of the main body facing Via Vendramini.

-In the middle of the campus, inside the oldest buildings, there is the central library of the Pole, articulated on 10,000 linear meters of shelves on an area of about 4,200 m² , with 372 seats.
+The renewed oldest buildings house the central library of the Pole, articulated on 10,000 linear meters of shelves on an area of about 4,200 m² , with 435 seats.

-The complex includes also didactic and computer classrooms of different sizes, several offices and a new structure / auditorium / conference room, overlooking Via Vendramini, with about 500 seats.
+The complex includes also didactic and computer classrooms of different sizes, several offices and a new auditorium / conference room, overlooking Via Vendramini, with about 250 seats.

 The technological systems were designed in accordance with the most current environmental sustainability and energy efficiency principles, becoming themselves the study subject of a university research team.